PitonCMS/Piton/README.md

 ## Backend Configuration Settings
 After installing the project, inspect the `config/config.local.php` configuration file (which was copied from `config.default.php` as part of the composer create project step) to ensure the configuration values are set for your environment.

-Do not update the `config.default.php` settings directly, make any desired changes in `config.local.php` as those override the default file.
+Do not update the `config.default.php` settings directly as those override the default file, make any desired changes in `config.local.php`.

-For security reasons, **DO NOT** commit `config.local.php` to your version control system as it holds critical passwords and keys.
+**DO NOT** commit `config.local.php` to your version control system as it holds critical passwords and keys.
 For any instance of your PitonCMS project, you will need a local  `config.local.php` file to manage local server settings.

 ### Configuration Setting Options